My Kids are Bored | Creating Space and Support for Unstructured Play

 Disclosure- Links in this post may be affiliate links.
 If you click through and make a purchase, I earn a commission at no additional cost to you.
 Unless noted, if I am reviewing a product, I have been compensated for my time.
 I write honest reviews.
 They are not required to be positive.
 I only recommend the resources we love and use.

 When I was a kid, my parents often followed my statement of boredom with GO OUTSIDE.
-Other parents did the same, and soon a whole group of us were heading toward the creek or starting a game of kickball.
+Other parents did the same, and soon, a whole group of us were heading toward the creek or starting a game of kickball.
 Going outside will always be the best advice if we live in safe areas with other kids who are also bored and willing to play outside.
 But not all of us have this option, and kids can still feel bored and uneasy outside.

 Breaks and boredom can also make us adults uneasy.